Charles W. Forward: Career

+Fifty Years of Food Reform

+In 1897, Forward published a series of articles for the Jubilee year of the Vegetarian Society, detailing the history of the vegetarian movement in the Vegetarian Review.
+The following year, these formed his best known work, Fifty Years of Food Reform: A History of the Vegetarian Movement in England.

+The book was the first to document the history of the movement, from the classical period onward from writers including Pythagoras, Ovid, Seneca, Plutarch, along with eighteenth-century poets and writers.
+It covered notable vegetarians such as William Lambe, G. Nicholson, John Frank Newton, John Oswald, Richard Phillips, Joseph Ritson and Percy Bysshe Shelley.
+It also contains over 200 illustrations, including a map of London showing vegetarian restaurants of the time.

 Diet theories

 Forward argued that most diseases including cancer are the result of modern-day unhealthy eating habits because people have shifted from their natural primitive vegetarian diet and are eating less fruit and vegetables.
 In 1912, Forward was elected Chairman of the Society for the Prevention and Relief of Cancer.
 From 1914, he lectured on cancer and diet and gave a lecture at The Polytechnic in Regent Street on cancer causes and prevention.
 Similar to Robert Bell and Douglas Macmillan he held the view that meat eating was a major cause of cancer.

+Personal life and death

+Forward married Florance Kate Cramp in Wandsworth in 1888.
+They had three children.

+Forward died in Wimbledon, on 9 June 1934.